taylojo5/theo-core/docs/build-docs/CHUNKING_BEST_PRACTICES.md

 - [ ] All variable references in catch blocks are in scope
 - [ ] All async hook states properly initialize loading
 - [ ] Error response formats are consistent with project standard
+- [ ] All new API routes have OpenAPI documentation
+- [ ] OpenAPI schemas match actual request/response types
 ```

 ### 15.2 Quick Grep Verification